pedrorvelloso/destiny/README.md

 - [x] Service to list unreviewed donations
 - [x] Service to review donations
 - [x] Send total/new reviewed donation when a new donation is reviewed
+- [x] Set up event (create, start, and finish event)
 - [ ] Store total donations in database

+## Beta
 - [ ] JWT
 - [ ] Add simple user system to ensure authentication when reviewing donation

-## Beta
-- [ ] Set up event
 - [ ] Set up event schedule
 - [ ] Donations incentives